 In some parts of Britain, hobs and brownies are called "dobbies."

-Discussants on Episode 4 of the Mugglenet Academia Podcast considered the issue of house-elves as slaves and metaphorical connections to historic and modern civil rights debates.
+The panel of speakers on Episode 4 of the Mugglenet Academia Podcast considered the issue of House-elves as slaves and metaphorical connections to historic and modern civil rights debates.
 The discussion of "elf rights" recalls Hermione's work with S.P.E.W. and JKR's non-canon comments that Hermione pursued a career in wizarding law.
-There is a very interesting FanFiction on the Mugglenet website exploring Hermione's future career and a particular case of a house-elf accused of murdering her master.
-Further, Dr. Katie McDaniel has discussed her thesis proposing that house-elves are analogies or representatives of house-wives in the Wizarding World and thus aspects of the feminist threads in JKR's writing on the Mugglenet Academia Podcast. --Hufflepuffskein
+There is a very interesting FanFiction on the Mugglenet website exploring Hermione's future career and a particular case of a House-elf accused of murdering her master.
+Further, Dr. Katie McDaniel has discussed her thesis proposing that house-elves are analogies or representatives of House-wives in the Wizarding World and thus aspects of the feminist threads in JKR's writing on the Mugglenet Academia Podcast. --Hufflepuffskein